danielbodnar/awesome-stars/README.md

 ## macos

+- [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
+- [nativefier/nativefier](https://github.com/nativefier/nativefier) - Make any web page a desktop application
 - [mklement0/ttab](https://github.com/mklement0/ttab) - macOS and Linux CLI for opening a new terminal tab/window, optionally with a command to execute and/or display settings
 - [BrutalCoding/shady.ai](https://github.com/BrutalCoding/shady.ai) - Making offline AI models accessible to all types of edge devices.
 - [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager